CraftSpider/rebound/README.md

 Rebound aims to provide high-power runtime reflection.
 This includes two main features:

 - Reflect as much as possible.
-This means rebound is willing to trade some performance, code size, of simplicity in the name of increased power.
+This means rebound is willing to trade some performance, code size, or simplicity in the name of increased power.
 - Follow Rust's lifetime and memory safety guarantees.
 As long as you are using the safe API, rebound should never cause segfaults or any other data race.